 |Anthrax||Sudden fever and death|

-Dark color bloody discharge from the natural orifice such as nose, anus, and vagina
+Dark color bloody discharge from the natural orifice such as nose and external genitals.

 |Vaccination once a year in the affected area|